alaa-alnissany/Music-genre-classification-/README.md

 * Seaborn
 * Scikit learn
 * Imblearn
+* Lazy predict
 * Catboost

 ## Project Description
-in this project we deal with so many features, let's take a breif look on them:
+in this project we deal with so many features, let's take a brief look on them:
 * **artist name**: Name of the Artist.
 * **track name**: Name of the Track.
 * **popularity**: The higher the value the more popular the song is.